JuliaGraphics/Gtk.jl/doc/developer.md

 and then defining the appropriate outer constructors.
 Note that the `@GTypes` macro expects a variable `suffix` to be defined in the current module, which will be appended to the name of the type to create a unique type instance.

-Please pay attention to existing constructors that already exist to avoid user confusion: for example, the first argument to a `GtkContainer` may optionally be its first child widget.
+Please pay attention to existing constructors that already exist to aNothing user confusion: for example, the first argument to a `GtkContainer` may optionally be its first child widget.
 And keyword arguments are reserved for setting properties after construction.

 ---